How Zypp Electric Is Making Last-Mile Deliveries Efficient, Eco-friendly And Economical

 Startup Story: Zypp Electric | Efficient, Eco-friendly And Economical Last-Mile Deliveries

 Zypp Electric Founder

-Founded by husband-wife duo Akash Agarwal and Rashi Agarwal in 2017, Zypp Electric is a B2B Delivery and shared mobility platform that is on a mission to make all last-mile deliveries electric.
+Founded by husband-wife duo Akash Gupta and Rashi Agarwal in 2017, Zypp Electric is a B2B Delivery and shared mobility platform that is on a mission to make all last-mile deliveries electric.

-Zypp Electric is working towards converting all deliveries for e-commerce, grocery, medicine and food vertical to go electric with its e-scooter sharing app.
+Zypp Electric is working towards converting all deliveries for e-commerce, grocery, medicine and food verticals to go electric with its e-scooter sharing app.

 Akash Agarwal, an alumnus of the Institute of Management Technology in Ghaziabad, has worked for companies like Airtel, Snapdeal, and Mobikwik, while Rashi Agarwal, a graduate from IIPM, has worked for the likes of ICICI Bank and S&PCapitalQ.

 How Zypp Electric Started?